A neural network-based approach to hybrid systems identification for control: Numerical experiments

 \item The tank system ``$\Sigma_2$'' described in \cite{masti2021learning}, which exhibits a strong nonlinear input-output behaviour.
 For this example, the noise treatment and system excitation have been performed as in \cite{masti2021learning}.

 \end{itemize}

-The numerical results for the examples above are reported in Table~\ref{tab:NL_results}, where we can see that, on the $\Sigma_{\mathrm{B-LPV}}$ benchmark, our method greatly outperforms \gls{PARC}.
-In addition, we note that the performance obtained on $\Sigma_{\mathrm{Tank}}$ are comparable with that in \cite{masti2021learning}, with our methodology characterized by far fewer parameters and requiring much shorter training time than the \gls{NN} in \cite{masti2021learning}.
+Table~\ref{tab:NL_results} reports the numerical values obtained for these examples, where we can see that, on the $\Sigma_{\mathrm{B-LPV}}$ benchmark, our method greatly outperforms \gls{PARC}.
+On the reference hardware, for $\Sigma_\mathrm{tank}$ PARC takes $25$[s], while our training procedure around $40$[s].
+On this benchmark, while the identification performance of our approach is comparable to that of \cite{masti2021learning}, our training time is significantly lower than that reported in \cite{masti2021learning} (around $20$ minutes).
+This is mostly related to the fact that our method needs to learn a few hundreds of coefficients only.
 Finally, the results on $\Sigma_2$ are also very competitive \gls{wrt} those in \cite{masti2021learning}, especially in view of the larger dataset employed in the latter paper (i.e., 20000 against 5000 samples).